Back to previous page

 981 Vikings under Eric Thorvaldsson (Eiríkr Þorvaldsson or Eric the Red) came to Greenland.
 Eric the Red was exiled from Iceland for punishment.
 They settled for three years at what is now Julianehaab, Greenland.

-986 By accident Bjarni Herjólfsson arrived at the Canadian coast but did not land.
+985 or 986 By accident Bjarni Herjólfsson arrived at the Canadian coast but did not land.
 He was on the way to Greenland to see his parents when he was drifted west by a storm.
 Bjarni was son of Bard Herjólfsson and Thorgerd.
 His parents lived in Iceland but went to Greenland so about 985.
 His findings of land was known in Greenland and in Norway but did not found interest for more than 10 years.

 1000 Islandic sagas which were written in the 13th century give different versions how Life Ericsson (son of Eric the Red) arrived to America.
 But it is most likely that in or about the year 1000 he landed with his ships and a crew of 35 peoples at different spots in north America which were called